richrd/suplemon/README.md

 ## Try it!

 You can just clone the repo, and try Suplemon, or also install it system wide.
+To run from source you need to install the python `wcwidth` package.

+    pip3 install wcwidth
     git clone https://github.com/richrd/suplemon.git
     cd suplemon
     python3 suplemon.py